nsbno/terraform-aws-pipeline-error-catcher/README.md

 ## terraform-aws-pipeline-error-catcher
 A Terraform module that creates a Lambda function that can be used inside an AWS Step Function to check if any errors occured in a previous parallel state.
 One of the inputs to the Lambda, `fail_on_errors`, determines if the Lambda should stop the Step Function execution if an error has occured, or if it simply should return a boolean.

+An _error_ is in this context defined as a JSON object that contains the two keys `Error` and `Cause` -- the format used by AWS Step Functions for errors.

 ## Lambda inputs

 #### `input` (required)